EdgyTim - Video: Beat EDGY Weekly Picks

 Play today and Beat EDGYTIM...Weekly today.

-Week 6 Winner?
-Congrats to GatelyDawg7 who went 9-1 in a other tough Week.
+Week 7 Winner?
+Congrats to EDGYTIM who went 9-1 and won on the tie breaker (67 points).